lipenco/rgsoc-blog/source/posts/2013-07-19-code-against-human-stupidity.md

 So simple!

-My code is user-friendly look with [read.me on GitHub](https://github.com/lipenco/impress.js-myscript).
+My code has now nicer user-friendly look with [read.me on GitHub](https://github.com/lipenco/impress.js-myscript).

 ### Today I Learned:
 * Writing one code in 5 versions.